Kintyre/ksconf/README.md

       --exclude EXCLUDE, -e EXCLUDE
                             Add a list of file patterns to exclude.
-Splunk's psudo-glob patterns are supported here. '*' for any non-diretory match,'...' for ANY (including
+Splunk's psudo-glob patterns are supported here. '*' for any non-directory match,'...' for ANY (including
                             directories), and '?' for a single character.
       --allow-local         Allow local/ and local.meta files to be extracted from the archive.
 This is a Splunk packaging violation and